Calculating Optimal Row Group Size for Spatial Queries

 (FORMAT PARQUET, ROW_GROUP_SIZE 500000, COMPRESSION ZSTD);

-Root-Cause Mechanism: Sorting by a Hilbert curve aligns physical storage with spatial locality.
-Each row group’s min/max bounding box envelope tightly encloses its contents, enabling the query engine to skip irrelevant blocks during ST_DWithin and ST_Contains evaluations.
-Without this step, spatial predicate pushdown degrades to sequential full-table scans.
+Sorting by a Hilbert curve aligns physical storage with spatial locality.
+Each row group’s min/max bounding-box envelope then tightly encloses its contents, letting the query engine skip irrelevant blocks during ST_DWithin and ST_Contains evaluations.
+Without this step, spatial predicate pushdown degrades to sequential full-table scans regardless of how carefully $R_{opt}$ was chosen.

 import pyarrow.parquet as pq